*EDIT – JULY 1st, 2013*

 Now, it drives me crazy.

-I’m not exactly sure why he prefers addressing me as “Lena” – after all, it hardly has an interesting ring to it, eh?
+I’m not exactly sure why he prefers addressing me as “Lena” – after all, it hardly has an interesting ring to it, right?
 Let’s be real, it’s not “Desirée” or “Katerina” and furthermore, I spend the equivalent of 6 hours per day rambling off phrases such as “Give it to Mommy,” “Mommy said NO!” and “Come hold Mommy’s hand”… so… what the hell?
 And I AM his Mommy, right?
-I pick out his clothes, kiss his boo boos, cut his grapes in half and jump on Google for every symptom he’s ever had (or I thought he had, which includes, but is not limited to, shingles, bee stings and leprosy).
+I pick out his clothes, kiss his boo boos, cut his grapes in half and jump on Google for every symptom he’s ever had (or I’ve thought he’s had, which includes, but is not limited to, shingles, bee stings and leprosy).

 So… what the hell?